 Data privacy control has become an exciting topic over the last few years.
 While heavily influenced by industry regulations, there is significant growth in the number of developers passionate about full protection of customer data, refusing to send any data to vendors like Google.
 This awareness also comes from company culture—several of our customers at RudderStack have strict customer data requirements staying within their VPCs.

 There is no prescription for data control that fits every company.
 Differing needs, beliefs, and regulations dictate placing differing levels of emphasis on each of the three aspects of data control.
-It is the job of data leadership (and the data engineers who work with them) to navigate and manage this complexity.
-And, of course, we’re happy to be building RudderStack with these teams in mind, so our customers can simplify this complexity and confidently control their data across all three aspects.
+It’s the job of data leadership (and the data engineers who work with them) to navigate and manage this complexity.